-Geneva isn't known for its lively party scene, but there are still plenty of opportunities to grab a drink, meet new people and enjoy a night out.
-Be prepared to pay, though, as Geneva's prices can be exorbitant.
+Geneva isn't necessarily known for its lively party scene, but there are still plenty of opportunities to grab a drink, meet new people and enjoy a night out.
+Revellers should be prepared to pay, though, as Geneva's prices can be exorbitant.

-Plaine de Plainpalais is popular with younger crowds, with Rue de l'Ecole de Médicine often crowded by students from the nearby medical college.
+Plaine de Plainpalais is popular with younger crowds, with Rue de l'Ecole-de-Médecine often crowded by students from the nearby medical college.
 Place de l'Ile, on the Rhône River, has some expensive bars and some excellent views of the city.
 Place du Marché and Rue Vautier in the Carouge area are also popular hangouts with many bars and clubs.

 Eating out in Geneva

-Food lovers will be spoilt for choice in Geneva.
+Foodies will be spoilt for choice in Geneva.
 The city boasts more than 1,000 restaurants and it's undoubtedly Switzerland's cuisine capital.
-Some areas that expats can explore for restaurants and cafés are around the lake, the Paquis, Eaux Vives and Carouge.
+Some areas that expats can explore for restaurants and cafés are around the lake, the Paquis, Eaux-Vives and Carouge.

-Expats should endeavour to try local specialities like fondue, raclette, lake fish dishes and smoked sausage.
+Expats should endeavour to try local specialities such as fondue, raclette, lake fish dishes and smoked sausage.
 However, those looking for familiar tastes from home shouldn't struggle to find what they're looking for.
-As a cosmopolitan city with many different cultures, expats will be able to sample food from around the world.
+As a cosmopolitan city with many different cultures, Geneva offers expats the chance to sample food from around the world.

 Sports and outdoor activities in Geneva

-There is much for expats with a sense of adventure and love of the great outdoors to experience.
+There is much to experience for expats with a sense of adventure and love of the great outdoors.
 Geneva is perfectly placed for winter sports and mountain adventures in the Swiss Alps, with more than 200 ski resorts within 60 miles (100km) of the city limits.

 Other activities on offer include wakeboarding and sailing on Lake Geneva, mountain biking, rock climbing and rafting on the two rivers that run through the city.
 For those who don't wish to travel far, the parks of Geneva offer open space and greenery on their doorstep.